How Different Cultures View Neurodiverse Children: A UK Parent’s Guide

 Staff trained in additional needs

 Example: Many airports now recognise hidden disabilities and offer support such as quiet spaces or assistance through security.
+You can also explore more practical advice in our guide to supporting your neurodiverse child at the airport.

 East Asian Cultures (Japan, South Korea)